Druidblack/Jellyfin.Plugin.MDBList_Ratings/README.md

 ```
 https://raw.githubusercontent.com/Druidblack/Jellyfin.Plugin.MDBList_Ratings/main/manifest.json
 ```

+To work with the plugin, you need to install [File Transformation](https://github.com/IAmParadox27/jellyfin-plugin-file-transformation)

 ## Description

 MDBList Ratings is a Jellyfin plugin that automatically fetches ratings from MDBList using a media item’s TMDb ID, writes selected ratings into Jellyfin’s built-in rating fields, and (optionally) enhances the Jellyfin Web UI with an “All ratings” panel showing every rating MDBList provides.